-- 1. Contract establishment auction qualification, registration, and participation - " This section summarises the requirements a participant must meet to secure a contract. - 2.
-Disqualification and obligations of participants and authorised bidders - " This section identifies reasons why the Clean Energy Regulator may disqualify a participant or authorised bidder from participating in auctions or any other carbon abatement purchasing processes, as defined in the Carbon Credits (Carbon Farming Initiative) Act 2011 (Carbon Credits Act).
+- A. Project registration and contract establishment auction qualification, registration, and participation - " This section summarises the requirements a participant must meet to secure a contract. - B. Disqualification and obligations of participants and authorised bidders - This section identifies reasons why the Clean Energy Regulator may disqualify a participant or authorised bidder from participating in auctions or any other carbon abatement purchasing processes, as defined in the Carbon Credits (Carbon Farming Initiative) Act 2011 (Carbon Credits Act).

-3. Auction bidding
+C. Auction bidding

-- This section describes the guidelines that will apply to determine whether bids made in the auction are compliant and the criteria the Clean Energy Regulator will use to determine the successful bids. - 4.
-Auction suspension and cancellation - " This section identifies reasons why the Clean Energy Regulator may suspend or cancel the auction. - 5.
-Auction information publication and timelines - This section identifies the auction and contract information that the Clean Energy Regulator may publish as well as the information that will not be published.
+- This section describes the guidelines that will apply to determine whether bids made in the auction are compliant and the criteria the Clean Energy Regulator will use to determine the successful bids. - D. Auction suspension and cancellation - " This section identifies reasons why the Clean Energy Regulator may suspend or cancel the auction. - E. Auction information publication and timelines - This section identifies the auction and contract information that the Clean Energy Regulator may publish as well as the information that will not be published.

-1. Contract establishment - auction qualification, registration and participation
+A. Project registration and contract establishment - project registration, auction qualification, registration and participation